-Windows has a feature named on-screen keyboard that supposed to be an emergency option in case the physical keyboard is damaged or not responding.
+Windows has a feature named on-screen keyboard that is supposed to be an emergency option in case the physical keyboard is damaged or not responding.

 If you need an on-screen keyboard right now, there are at least five ways to show it up.
 Some of them did not even require a physical keyboard.